Keyboard shortcuts

 • schedule — standard cron expression, validated on create and load.

-• skill — fired as /{skill} slash command into the session.
+• skill — fired as /{skill} content into the target conversation.

-• quiet_start/quiet_end — optional HH:MM window in the daemon’s local time.
-If fire time falls inside, skip silently.
+• quiet_start / quiet_end — optional HH:MM window in local time.
+If the fire time falls inside, the tick is skipped silently.
 No queuing, no catch-up.
-Both must be set; if only one is provided, quiet hours are ignored.
+Both must be set; otherwise quiet hours are ignored.

 Persistence